translate/amagama/README.rst

 large-scale translation memory.
 A translation memory is a database of previous translations which can be searched to find good matches to new strings.

-.. note:: At this stage amaGama is just a prototype, it started as a port of Translate Toolkit's tmserver to PostgreSQL.

 amaGama is a Server
 -------------------